Lower running cost

 These are the questions homeowners usually ask after they see the first big quote.

-The big differences usually come from whether the home already has a usable furnace-and-duct setup, what electrical or control work is still needed, and which equipment level is being quoted.
+The big differences usually come from the home's existing furnace-and-duct setup, what electrical or control work is still needed, which equipment path is being quoted, and how much company overhead is built into the job.
+Not every giant number means your house is a bad candidate.

 It can cost more to run than a swamp cooler, but not every A/C option performs the same.
 Higher-efficiency variable-output systems are often compared because they can reduce waste and improve comfort compared with many basic single-stage systems.